department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/product/product-outline.md

 Healthcare Experience Team [Mission & Vision](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/health-products/healthcare-experience/team-charter.md#mission)

-### Objective /Jobs To Be Done
+### OKR's

-When going to a healthcare visit, I want to share my current health status and medical history so that my information can influence and be used to create my treatment plan across the continuum of care.
+**Objective/Job To Be Done:** When going to a healthcare visit, I want to share my current health status and medical history so that my information can influence and be used to create my treatment plan across the continuum of care.

+**Signal:** Veterans are completing questionnairs before their vist and the care team is leveraging the information to inform their treatment plan.

-> **Key Results Focus:**  Save Time and Optimize Care
+**Key Results Focus:**  Save Time and Optimize Care
 - Personal Experience - exceed expectations
 - Collaboration - empower partnership
 - Seamless Journey - meet users where they are